Code-Institute-Submissions/gameshow-m1/README.md

 The site's repsonsiveness was tested using [Google's Mobile Friendly Tester](https://search.google.com/test/mobile-friendly) and [Responsinator](https://www.responsinator.com/).

 See the following [link](testing_results.md) to review the screenshots of successful responsive testing on all pages of the site for Google's Mobile Friendly Tester.
+See the folling [link](https://search.google.com/test/mobile-friendly?id=2KHHLDXx5JS6ztmWjdr9Nw) for the live test of Google's Mobile Friendly Tester.

-To review the Responsinator testing, click [here](https://www.responsinator.com/) and enter the URL of this site.
+To review the Responsinator testing, click [here](https://www.responsinator.com/?url=https%3A%2F%2Faryan008.github.io%2Fgameshow-m1%2F).
 As part of responsive testing, the site was tested across all device sizes per this link and no issues were found.

 [Chrome devtools device mode](https://developers.google.com/web/tools/chrome-devtools/device-mode) was also used to test the site’s responsiveness.
 Manual testing was also performed via resizing the browser to review for issues at varying browser screen sizes.